NETWAYS/jenkins-training/Beispiel/06_python_projekt.md

 Things to consider when before creating a new Job:
 * Are all required Plugins installed?
   - We will only be needing the Git Plugin (Preinstalled)
+  - More about plugins next
 * Are all my required build tools installed?
-  - We will need: Python 2.7, python-pip and virtualenv
+  - We will need: Python 2.X, python-pip and python-virtualenv
   - They're all already installed in this case

 ~~~SECTION:notes~~~